-Through extensive experiments across 10 target LLMs, we show that \ourMethodName{} achieves an average attack success rate (ASR) of 85.3\%, substantially outperforming prior approaches by 25.9\% ASR.
-We also conduct thorough analyses, showing that our \ourMethodName{} can achieve the highest ASR with the best efficiency, transfer from a small model to much larger models, and uncover new attack strategies.
-Our key contributions are: \begin{itemize} \item We formalize red-teaming as a conversational strategic reasoning problem and introduce \ourMethodName{}, a new tree-based RL framework to discover adaptive attack strategies. \item \ourMethodName{} equips with dialogue tree rollout with quality-aware pruning and adaptive masking to effectively addresses the core challenges of multi-turn RL for red-teaming. \item Our extensive experiments demonstrate that \ourMethodName{} establishes the new state-of-the-art red-teaming method with remarkable efficiency and transferability. \end{itemize}
+Through extensive experiments across 12 target LLMs, we show that \ourMethodName{} achieves an average attack success rate (ASR) of \textbf{81.5\%}, substantially outperforming prior state-of-the-art approaches by \textbf{44.2\%} ASR.
+Notably, though trained against only a small target model (Llama-3.2-1B-Instruct \citep{dubey2024llama}), our approach maintains consistently high ASR across a broad range of models, including strongly safety-aligned models like Claude-4-Sonnet \citep{claude4_sonnet} that withstand most existing attacks.
+Our \ourMethodName{} also discovers novel attack strategies absent from its training data, demonstrating its effectiveness in attack strategy exploration.
+Our results underscore that defending LLMs against multi-turn strategic attacks remains a critical and largely unsolved challenge.
+Our key contributions are: \begin{itemize} \item We formalize red-teaming as conversational strategic reasoning and introduce \ourMethodName{}, a tree-based on-policy RL framework to discover adaptive and diverse attack strategies. \item We propose dialogue tree rollout with quality-aware pruning for structured exploration, and an adaptive masking mechanism that addresses a critical format unlearning problem we identify in multi-turn policy optimization. \item Extensive experiments establish \ourMethodName{} as a new state-of-the-art with remarkable query efficiency and cross-model transferability, and offer actionable insights for developing context-aware defenses against multi-turn attacks. \end{itemize}